romainbourdoncle/babylonian_converter/README.md

 ## Description
 This script converts integer numbers into their Babylonian representation.
 It was created to support work on activities from the GT3|CSEN Mathematical Problem Bank.

-**Note on Babylonian Notation**
-This script uses a simplified version of Babylonian notation.
+**Note on Babylonian Notation**: this script uses a simplified version of Babylonian notation.
 Specifically, the rule of stacking symbols in sets of three has not been implemented.

 [Cliquez ici pour voir ce README en français](README_FR.md)